Sakado Station (Fukuoka): Station layout

-Adjacent stations
+Platforms

 History

 The station was opened on 1 January 1904 by the private Hakata Bay Railway as an intermediate station on a track it opened between Saitozaki and Sue.
 On 19 September 1942, the company, now renamed the Hakata Bay Railway and Steamship Company, with a few other companies, merged into the Kyushu Electric Tramway.
 Three days later, the new conglomerate, which had assumed control of the station, became the Nishi-Nippon Railroad (Nishitetsu).
 On 1 May 1944, Nishitetsu's track from Saitozaki to Sue and the later extensions to Shinbaru and Umi were nationalized.
 Japanese Government Railways (JGR) took over control of the station and the track which served it was designated the Kashii Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, JR Kyushu took over control of the station.

 Shortly after opening, the station was closed on 21 July 1905.
 It opened again on 1 August 1909 when a branch line for freight only was built from it to Shime (志免).
 On 11 March 1915, the freight line was further extended to Tabi-ishi (旅石).
 Tabi-ishi was closed on 15 December 1960 and Shime, together with the entire branch line, was closed on 1 January 1985.

 On 14 March 2015, the station, along with others on the line, became a remotely managed "Smart Support Station".
 Under this scheme, although the station became unstaffed, passengers using the automatic ticket vending machines or ticket gates could receive assistance via intercom from staff at a central support centre.